 - President - Shall be the presiding officer of the Youth Ambassadors during meetings and official business of the group.

-- Secretary – Shall give notice of meetings to all Ambassadors and keep accurate minutes of all meetings.
+- Secretary / Events Coordinator - Shall give notice of meeting to all Ambassadors and keep accurate minutes of all meetings.
+Events Coordinator is responsible for keeping accurate and updated information on all events and fundraisers done within the youth ambassador program

 - January 1st to December 31st